Panciz/wasm-game-of-life/README.md

 wasm-pack build --target bundler
 ```

-in `pkg` run `npm link` We now have an npm package, written in Rust, but compiled to WebAssembly.
+build in `pkg` and with run `npm link` We now have an npm package, written in Rust, but compiled to WebAssembly.
+The link must be done only once.

 ```
 cd ..